Last updated on July 7th, 2020 at 12:18 am

 5. Now this one’s really important to note.

-In order to get your EI Payments on-time every 2 weeks, you’ll have to complete the online internet reporting.
+In order to get your Employment Insurance (EI) Payments on-time every 2 weeks, you’ll have to complete the online internet reporting.

 Never miss completing your reports on-time.